MTG/mtg-jamendo-dataset/README.md

 - `raw_30s_cleantags.tsv`(55701) - with tags merged according to `tag_map.json`
 - `raw_30s_cleantags_50artists.tsv`(55609) - with tags that have at least 50 unique artists
 - `tag_map.json` - map of tags that we merged
-- `autotagging.tsv` = `raw_30sec_cleantags_50artists.tsv` - base file for autotagging (after all postprocessing)
+- `autotagging.tsv` = `raw_30sec_cleantags_50artists.tsv` - base file for autotagging (after all postprocessing, 195 tags)

 Subsets
 - `autotagging_top50tags.tsv` (54380) - only top 50 tags according to tag frequency in terms of tracks
-- `autotagging_moodtheme.tsv` (18486) - only tracks with mood/theme tags, and only those tags
+- `autotagging_moodtheme.tsv` (18486) - only tracks with mood/theme tags (57 tags), and only those tags

 Splits
 - `splits` folder contains training/validation/testing sets for `autotagging.tsv` and subsets

-Note: by removing artist effect and ensuring that splits work for all subsets, number of tags and tracks have been discarded
+Note: A few tags are discarded in the splits to guarantee the same list of tags across all splits.
+For `autotagging.tsv`, this results in 55525 tracks annotated by 87 genre tags, 40 instrument tags, and 56 mood/theme tags available in the splits.

 ### Statistics in `stats`